zhufuyi/sponge_doc/en/learn-about-sponge.md

 - It generates standardized CRUD API interface descriptions in the proto file by parsing SQL, eliminating the need for manual definitions.
 - It supports batch addition of standardized CRUD API interfaces.
 - Custom API interfaces are supported.
 To add custom API interfaces, fill in the description in the proto file and then provide specific logic in the API interface template.
-- It supports generating DAO CRUD code separately and seamlessly integrating it into the microservice project code.
+- It supports generating DAO CRUD code separately and seamlessly integrating it into the grpc service project code.
 Then, you can call the `dao` interface in the `service`.
-- It automatically generates grpc client testing and load testing code, eliminating the need for third-party grpc client tools to test microservices.
+- It automatically generates grpc client testing and load testing code, eliminating the need for third-party grpc client tools to test grpc service.
 You can test API interfaces directly in GoLand or VS Code.

-As shown in the diagram above, the generated microservice (grpc) code includes `service`, `dao`, `model`, and `protobuf` four submodules.
+As shown in the diagram above, the generated grpc service code includes `service`, `dao`, `model`, and `protobuf` four submodules.
 When generating the `service` module code, it includes `dao`, `model`, and `protobuf` three submodules.

-#### **⓷Web service created based on protobuf**
+#### **⓷Create web service based on protobuf**

-`⓷Web service created based on protobuf` is a general web service that includes all the necessary functionality from development to deployment and API interface template code.
+`⓷Create web service based on protobuf` is a general web service that includes all the necessary functionality from development to deployment and API interface template code.
 It supports various database types for data storage.

 **Use Case:** General web service projects.